 Over recent years, fluid flow, heat transfer and mass transfer through porous media has seen an explosive increase in research attention and this is evident through the creation of new journals existing journals conference and workshop on this topic.
-This rapidly increasing research activity has been mainly due to the increasing number of important application in porous media in many modern industries, ranging from heat removal process in engineering technology and geophysical problems to thermal insulation, chemical reactors, the underground spread of pollutant. heating of rooms, combustion, fires and many other heat transfer process both natural and artificial.
+This rapidly increasing research activity has been mainly due to the increasing number of important application in porous media in many modern industries and many other heat transfer process both natural and artificial.
 This graduate course is intended as advanced course in the field of transport phenomena in porous media.
 Fluid flow, heat and mass transfer play a major role in different engineering discipline such as in civil in the area of concrete corrosion, chemical in petroleum industries, biomedical in flow in lungs and bones and in mechanical engineering such as in filters.
 This course will give the student a strong knowledge of porous media and its application.
 The course will cover different applications in the Mechanical engineering field.